la-bala/Neural-Network-Bean-Classifier/README.md

 In a terminal, execute:\
 python NeuralNet-2.py

-Make sure all libraries used, listed below, are installed.\
+Make sure all libraries that are imported in the program are installed.
+See "Libraries and Sources Used" below.

 Results of each model are printed to standard output as well as included in a outputtable.csv file created after the program is run.
 Each run will update outputtable.csv.\
 If you are getting a 'permission denied' error for outputtable.csv make sure you close the file in Excel or whatever viewer you are using then run the program again.\